P79N6A/server/conf/mail/HOWTO.md

-this describes my full solution to email, all steps may not be needed in your use-case. everything except browsing is delegated to 3rd-party tools.
+this describes a full solution to email, all steps may not be needed in your use-case. everything except browsing is delegated to 3rd-party tools.

 ## 1.1 fetch mail from remote machine(s)